whiteyhat/Lightning-Network-Simulator/README.md

 ## How to get started: ##

 * Get the source code
-* You can use the main folder as an Eclipse workspace including two projects:
+* You can use the main folder as an Eclipse or IntelliJ IDEA workspace.
-* Import the two Eclipse Maven projects **javafx-d3** and **javafx-d3-demo**
 * Build the maven projects
-* Run the demo suite **com.github.javafxd3.d3.JavaFxD3DemoSuite**
+* Run the GUI suite **com.carlos.lnsim.lnsim.GUI**
-* If you do not get javafx-d3 up and running please create an issue ticket.
+* If you do not get the simulation up and running please create an issue ticket.